scverse/scvi-tools/docs/user_guide/models/cellassign.rst

 ==============
 CellAssign takes as input a scRNA-seq gene expression matrix :math:`X` with :math:`N` cells and :math:`G` genes along with a cell-type marker matrix :math:`\rho` which is a binary matrix of :math:`G` genes by :math:`C` cell types denoting if a gene is a marker of a particular cell type.
-A size factor $s$ for each cell may also be provided as input, otherwise it is computed empirically as the total unique molecular identifier count of a cell.
+A size factor :math:`s` for each cell may also be provided as input, otherwise it is computed empirically as the total unique molecular identifier count of a cell.
 Additionally, a design matrix :math:`D` containing :math:`p` observed covariates, such as day, donor, etc, is an optional input.